What is a Sales Funnel, and How Do I Create a Perfect 1?

 What is the sales pipeline?

-The sales pipeline (also known as a revenue funnel or sales process) refers to the buying process companies lead customers through when purchasing products.
+The sales pipeline (also known as a revenue funnel or sales process) refers to the buying process companies use to lead customers through when purchasing products.

 How do I create a Sales pipeline?